-Nor what hour in the splendid day Cwy was born, Nor who prevented him from going to the meanders of Devwy.
-They know not the brindled ox, with his thick head band, And seven score knobs in his collar.
-And when we went with Arthur of mournful memory, Except seven, none returned from Caer Vandwy, (or the inclosure resting on the height.)
-7 I will not have merit from men of drooping courage, They knew not what day the chief was caused, Nor what hour in the splendid day the owner was born ; What animal they keep of silver head.
-When we went with Arthur of mournful contention, Except seven, none returned from Caer Ochren, (or the inclosure of the shelving side.)
-8 Monks pack together like dogs in the choir From their meetings with their witches; Is there but one course to the wind, one to the water of the sea.
-Is there but one spark to the fire of unbounded tumult ?
-Monks pack together like wolves, From their meetings with their witches, They know not when the twilight and the dawn divide, Nor what the course of the wind, nor who agitates it, In what place it dies, on what region it roars.
+Nor what hour in the splendid day Cwy1 was born,

+Nor who prevented him from going to the meanders of Devwy.

+They know not the brindled ox, with his thick head-band,

+And seven score knobs on his collar.

+And when we went with Arthur, of mournful memory,

+Except seven, none returned from Caer Vandwy2 (or the inclosure resting on the height).

+- 7 I will not have merit from men of drooping courage; They knew not what day the chief was caused, Nor what hour in the splendid day the owner was born; What animal they keep of silver head.
+When we went with Arthur, of mournful contention, Except seven, none returned from Caer Ochren (or the inclosure of the shelving side). - 8 Monks pack together like dogs in the choir From their meetings with their witches; Is there but one course to the wind, one to the water of the sea, Is there but one spark to the fire of unbounded tumult?